 Disorderly conduct is a petty disorderly persons offense.
 If convicted, a Defendant faces up to thirty days in the Mercer County Jail, probation, a fine up to $500, fees and assessments totaling near $200, a criminal record and community service.
 With that being said, New Jersey has created a diversionary program, the Conditional Dismissal Program.
 If accepted into and if successfully completed, a Defendant could walk away from these charges without a criminal record.
 Also, depending on the underlying conduct, an experienced defense counsel could convince the prosecution to downgrade the charges to a township ordinance, which is not a criminal offense.

-West Windsor NJ Disorderly Conduct Attorney
+Speak to a West Windsor NJ Disorderly Conduct Attorney Today

 If you have been arrested and charged with disorderly conduct, trespassing, shoplifting, harassment, simple assault in Mercer County, the Law Offices of Proetta & Oliver can help.
 Mr. Oliver has represented countless clients clients charged with disorderly conduct in courts throughout Mercer County for years now.
 Our office has the experience and skill set to make sure these charges do not ruin your future.
 We routinely appear in courts throughout the Mercer County including courts like the Lawrenceville Municipal Court, the Hamilton Municipal Court, the Hightstown Municipal Court, the Ewing Municipal Court, the Pennington Municipal Court, the Hopewell Municipal Court, Ewing Municipal Court, East Windsor Municipal Court and Trenton Municipal Court.
 If you would like to schedule a free initial consultation today then please contact us directly at (609) 789-0779.